 This is my fifth website.
 The previous one, which was online for around two years,was awash with butterflies and the one prior to that featured a banner I designed from a photograph I took in my front garden of a wasp nest.
 During that time my domain name changed from dianakupke.id.au to dianakupke.com.au.

-I am a member of various writing organisations, the Queensland Writer's Centre, Australian Society of Authors, and the Federation of Australian Writers however I do not have any affiliation with any political or religious groups, or with any lobby groups of any kind.
+I am a member of two writing organisations, the Queensland Writer's Centre and the Federation of Australian Writers however I do not have any affiliation with any political or religious groups, or with any lobby groups of any kind.
+I am impervious to bribery although I haven't had to show my strength in this area yet.

 I believe everyone is equal and I believe in the humane and loving treatment of all humans and animals.
 I find discrimination of all kinds distasteful.